cypienta/docs/docs/source/getting_started/deploy.rst

 Deploy resources using the Cloud Formation template
 ---------------------------------------------------

 #.
-On your local machine, download the template file from Github. `Template file <https://github.com/cypienta/AWS/blob/v0.10.4/template.yaml>`__.
+On your local machine, download the template file from Github. `Template file <https://github.com/cypienta/AWS/blob/v0.10.4/template.yaml>`_ :target:`_blank`.
 Or, use the following command to download the ``template.yaml`` file.

     .. code-block:: shell